brucestull/DjangoStarter-heroku/README.md

 # Django Starter with CustomUser and Docutils
 * Project repository in active development: [DjangoCustomStarter](https://github.com/brucestull/DjangoCustomStarter)

+* NOTE: Author is using PowerShell for this guide.

 ## Features:
 * Custom user model.